PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 Naturally, there is a trade-off between dataset size and precision.
 Following West et al. \citep{west-etal-2022-symbolic}, we test several confidence thresholds at which the critic rejects a pair and choose the best values (0.65, 0.76, 0.82)\footnote{These values are for plan, condition and counterfactual plans, respectively.} according to precision-recall curves.
-After filtering out low quality data, our final \data dataset consists of 2 main subsets including 57,794 (goal, plan) for the original \textbf{goal-based planning} task ($\mathcal{D}^{pl.}$), and 43,690 (goal, plan, condition, modified plan) for the \textbf{counterfactual} settings, ($\mathcal{D}^{cp.}$ and $\mathcal{D}^{cpr.}$).
+After filtering out low quality data, our final \data dataset consists of 2 main subsets including 57,794 (goal, plan) for the original \textbf{goal-based planning} task ($\mathcal{D}^{pl.}$), and 43,690 (goal, plan, condition, modified plan) for the \textbf{constrained and counterfactual} settings, ($\mathcal{D}^{cp.}$ and $\mathcal{D}^{cr.}$).
 On the original planning task, \data is $\times$11 larger in scale than existing datasets \citep{proscript, wanzare-etal-2016-crowdsourced} while keeping the precision at 74\%.
-On the proposed counterfactual settings, our dataset is to the best of our knowledge the first large-scale counterfactual procedural planning dataset.
+On the proposed constrained and counterfactual settings, our dataset is to the best of our knowledge the first large-scale constrained procedural (re)planning dataset with free-form (open vocabulary) conditions.
 Analyses show that the \data includes a diverse array of topics covered by goals (\S \ref{app:goal_diversity}) and conditions (\S \ref{app:cond_diversity}).